-We have compiled some NYC City Hall FAQ’s for our amazing Clients right here on this page.
+We compiled some NYC City Hall FAQ’s for you on this page.

-If we haven’t covered what you need just reach out to us, and we will be happy to assist you with any questions you may have about City Hall photography and videography.
+If we haven’t covered what you need just reach out, and we will be happy to help with any questions you have about City Hall wedding photography and video services.

 Q. What if I want to elope in NYC’s City Hall Marriage Bureau from overseas (NYC City Hall FAQ)?

 A. So, most states require both spouses, the officiant, and one witness, to sign the marriage certificate.
 This is often done just after the ceremony.
 You can usually apply for your marriage license at any county clerk office in the state in which you want to be married.
 If you are coming to the US by yourselves, your photographer can be your witness.
 You can go to any circuit court in the state to apply for a marriage license.
 The cost is usually $35.
 Check out the rules in your country of origin first.